 Shirley Ferkingstad – Resource Center Manager

 Shirley Ferkingstad was born and bred in Seattle and graduated from the University of Washington.
 She has always worked in non-profits in Seattle.
 Shirley spent about 25 years working in the field of Early Childhood Education: teaching young children at the UW Experimental Education Unit and Head Start and directing several child care centers.
 She has worked at FamilyWorks since 2002.

 Joey Ashenbrenner – Resource Development Manager

-He come to FamilyWorks with over 11 years of service in Seattle’s non-profit community.
-Primarily working with youth-development organizations, He has experience in both program development and fundraising.
-He has a B.A. in Psychology from the University of Washington and in 2011 He completed my MBA.
+Joey comes to FamilyWorks with over 11 years of service in Seattle’s non-profit community.
+Having primarily worked with youth-development organizations Joey has experience in both program development and fundraising.
+He has a B.A. in Psychology from the University of Washington and in 2011 he completed his MBA.
 He is honored to be at FamilyWorks, getting to serve alongside such a dedicated staff team on behalf of such a wonderful community.